 Energy & Exploration Partners, LLC and its affiliates — Chapter 11 bankruptcy cases in the U.S. Bankruptcy Court for the Northern District of Texas

-Linc Energy Ltd. as Australian-based oil, gas, and coal company, and its US subsidiaries — as debtors in the United States subsidiaries
+Linc Energy Ltd. as Australian-based oil, gas, and coal company, and its US subsidiaries — in bankruptcy case, as debtors

-Trinity River Resources, LP — as debtor in its Chapter 11 bankruptcy case in Austin, Texas
+Trinity River Resources, LP — Chapter 11 bankruptcy case in Austin, Texas, as debtor

 Publications and Speeches